 PROGRESS REPORT: This report highlights progress most relevant to our Research Strategy.
-Our successes in Aim 4, “Creating a dynamic and predictive network model for the control of N-assimilation”, and in Aim 2 “Developing a high through put method to validate TFtarget interactions genome-wide”, have influenced approaches used in the other aims and therefore lead the report.
+Our successes in Aim 4, “Creating a dynamic and predictive network model for the control of N-assimilation”, and in Aim 2 “Developing a high throughput method to validate TFtarget interactions genome-wide”, have influenced approaches used in the other aims and therefore lead the report.
 Summary: Our networks predicted based on gene expression data, aim to model the circuit by which the N-assimilatory network is regulated in response to N-metabolic cues.
 Our first network models were based on steady-state transcriptome data analyzed in the context of an Arabidopsis multinetwork [Gutierrez 2007], where TF->target “edges” were predicted based on correlation and cis-element representation [Gutierrez 2008][Nero 2009b].
 That approach enabled us to successfully model a network controlling the N-assimilatory pathway in response to organic-N sensing, and to test TF target predictions using transgenics [Gutierrez 2008] or mutants [Obertello 2010] (Aim 1).
 A new approach developed during the current NIH cycle, was the generation of time-series data (Aim 2B), which enabled us to use machine learning approaches to model dynamic and predictive network models (Aim 4) for the control of N-assimilation in response to nitrate sensing [Krouk 2010].
-Predictions from this “learned” network, were validated both in silico (using out-of-sample data) and experimentally, for selected TFs [Krouk 2010].
+Predictions from this “learned” network, were validated by predicting the expression of genes in an experiment that wasn’t used in the inference of the network and then comparing the predictions with that left-out experiment [Krouk 2010].
 To accelerate our validation of TFtarget predictions genome-wide, we developed a rapid high through-put system to transiently perturb TF expression, and to monitor changes in target gene expression within 2 weeks time (Aim 2A) [Bargmann et al, 2012, submitted].
-This TF perturbation system, “NetWalk”, involves transient TF overexpression (as a 35S::GR::TF fusion) in protoplasts, selection of successful transformants by FACS [Bargmann 2009], selective triggering of TF nuclear localization with Dexamethasone (DEX), followed by assays of target gene activation (by Q-PCR or transcriptome).
-This “NetWalk” system successfully uncovers changes in expression of direct TF targets, as validated using transcriptome analysis of a TF (ABI3) for which Gene Regulatory Networks are well known [Vernoux 2011].
+This TF perturbation system involves transient TF overexpression (as a 35S::GR::TF fusion) in protoplasts, selection of successful transformants by FACS [Bargmann 2009], selective triggering of TF nuclear localization with Dexamethasone (DEX), followed by assays of target gene activation (by Q-PCR or transcriptome).
+This system successfully uncovers changes in expression of direct TF targets, as validated using transcriptome analysis of a TF (ABI3) for which Gene Regulatory Networks are well known [Vernoux 2011].
 We recently applied this system to validate TFtarget predictions for TF hubs involved in nitrate [Krouk et al 2010] or organic-N [Gutierrez 2008] regulation of the N-assimilation pathway (Aim 1).
+The DEX system underpins our “Network Walk” method in this grant.
 Lastly, our studies of post-translational responses to nitrate and Glu/Gln sensing were conducted collaboratively as part of a Fogarty Award t0 R. Gutierrez [Vidal 2010].
 These studies are highlighted below.

-Prior Aims 4 & 2B.
+[Gloria: you can leave this out.
+Already discussed] Prior Aims 4 & 2B.
 Create a time-dependent dynamic network model for the control of N-uptake/assimilation.
 Relevant Publication: Krouk et al. (2010) “Predictive network modeling of the high-resolution dynamic plant transcriptome in response to nitrate.”
 Genome Biology, 11 (12), R123.

 Summary: Completion of Aims 2B and 4, enabled us to achieve one of the main goals of Systems Biology – predicting network states under untested conditions.
-Fine-scale time-series transcriptome data generated in (Aim 2B), analyzed using a machine learning approach called “State Space modeling” (Aim 4), generated a predictive N-assimilatory network model validated (using left-out data) and experimentally [Krouk et al 2010].
+Fine-scale time-series transcriptome data generated in (Aim 2B), analyzed using a machine learning approach called “State Space modeling” (Aim 4), generated a predictive N-assimilatory network model validated (using left-out data) experimentally [Krouk et al 2010].